 Oh boy was I in for a disappointment when it comes to winter in the city.
 Don’t get me wrong Columbus has some really beautiful parks and scenery in some areas, but as a whole the scenery is just lacking in something for me.
 It honestly doesn’t hold the same natural beauty for me most of the year that home does.
 You don’t have large bunches of green blooming trees in the spring, or oranges and reds as far as you can see in the fall because there simply aren’t that many trees in one place here.
 That was one of the biggest adjustments for me about being in Columbus, the lack of trees.
 I also had a hard time adjusting to the idea of constantly seeing airplanes above me, but that’s another matter.

-What I love most about winter down home was how untouched everything looks.
-The way tree branches get covered in a layer of ice that make them shimmer and seem like something out of a fantasy novel.
-I miss seeing the Ohio River everyday and especially how it looks in the winter with snow on the banks and ice in the river from time to time.
+What I love most about winter down-home was how untouched everything looks.
+I love waking up in the morning to the beautifully untouched looking snow.
+I am glad I great home heating that has been installed by experts similar to Blair’s Air Conditioning & Heating because I can be warm while admiring the beauty of nature.
+The way tree branches get covered in a layer of ice makes them shimmer and seem like something out of a fantasy novel.
+I miss seeing the Ohio River every day and especially how it looks in the winter with snow on the banks and ice in the river from time to time.
 It’s like a whole little world of its own, it’s a natural beauty that’s hard to find anywhere else, and one I’ve found that people who have lived here their whole lives don’t seem to understand or believe it exists because here snow is very ugly.

 This is my second winter in Columbus but we didn’t get much snow last year and it still surprises me how nasty it looks when it snows.
 Everything gets immediately salted, plowed and driven over, so before the snow even finishes falling it’s all black and half slushy.
 There’s none of that untouched world feel here and there are trees around, but not enough in one spot to give you the same feeling as they do at home.